jwbuck/github-readme-stats/readme.md

 10. Create a personal access token (PAT) [here](https://github.com/settings/tokens/new) and enable the `repo` permissions (this allows access to see private repo stats).
 11. Add the PAT as an environment variable named `PAT_1` (as shown).
     ![](https://files.catbox.moe/0yclio.png)
 12. Click deploy, and you're good to go.
-See your domains to use the API!
+Set your domains to use the API!

 </details>